nodemcu/nodemcu-firmware/tests/NTest/NTest.md

 ```

 `testasync(name:string, f:function(done:function))` allows you to define a new asynchronous test:
-To tell gambuarra that the test is finished you need to call the function `done` which gets passed in.
+To tell NTest that the test is finished you need to call the function `done` which gets passed in.
 In async scenarios the test function will usually terminate quickly but the test is still waiting for
 some callback to be called before it is finished.